owncloud/ocis/services/web/README.md

 ## Loading Applications

+Web applications are loaded from the buildin FS in the ocis binary, e.g. `ocis_src_path/services/web/assets/apps` this cannot be manipulated at runtime only at build-time.

-Loading applications is achieved in three ways:
+Additionally, the administrator can provide custom applications in one of the following ways:

+* By loading a web application from the default ocis base directory, e.g. `$OCIS_BASE_DATA_PATH/web/assets/apps` (default behavior).
 * By loading a web application from a user-provided path, by setting the `WEB_ASSET_APPS_PATH` environment variable.
-* By loading a web application from the default ocis home directory, e.g. `$OCIS_BASE_DATA_PATH/web/assets/apps`.
-* By embedding a web application into the ocis binary which is a build-time option, e.g. `ocis_src_path/services/web/assets/apps` followed by a build.

 The list of available applications is composed of the build in extensions and the custom applications provided by the administrator, e.g. `WEB_ASSET_APPS_PATH` or `$OCIS_BASE_DATA_PATH/web/assets/apps`.

 For example, if ocis would contain a build in extension named `image-viewer-dfx` and the administrator provides a custom application named `image-viewer-obj` in the `WEB_ASSET_APPS_PATH` directory, the user will be able to access both applications from the web ui.

 ## Application Structure